AddressPhoneHours

 If you suspect that you’ve been fired under illegal circumstances in California, consult with an employment lawyer who can assess your case.

-An experienced attorney can evaluate your situation, help you navigate your options for restitution under the law, and advocate on your behalf in court.
+An experienced wrongful termination lawyer can evaluate your situation, help you navigate your options for restitution under the law, and advocate on your behalf in court.

 Ottinger Employment Lawyers has been assisting workers who’ve suffered wrongful termination to get the recovery they deserve for over two decades.